Hurricane Ian intensifies to Category 3 storm

-(NewsNation) — Hurricane Ian made landfall in Cuba early Tuesday morning as a Category 3 storm with sustained winds of 125 mph, according to the National Hurricane Center.
+“Another factor that they are forecasting now, as it makes landfall … most of the forecasts have it slowing down to almost a crawl,” DeSantis explained.
+“What that means is that it’s going to dump an inordinate amount of rain.”

-Ian continues to intensify as it passed through Cuba as it headed toward Florida’s west coast, where it is expected to make landfall as a Category 4 hurricane with top winds of 140 mph.
+He said it is going to be a major water event in terms of the storm surge and flooding.

-Rain and winds lashed Cuba’s western tip, where authorities have evacuated 50,000 people.
-Officials set up 55 shelters, rushed in emergency personnel and took steps to protect crops in Cuba’s main tobacco-growing region.
-NHC said the island’s west coast could see as much as 14 feet of storm surge.
+Ian made landfall at 4:30 a.m.
+EDT Tuesday in Cuba’s Pinar del Rio province, where officials set up 55 shelters, evacuated 50,000 people, rushed in emergency personnel and took steps to protect crops in Cuba’s main tobacco-growing region.

-In its 5 a.m. advisory, the NHC said Ian was about 175 miles south-southwest of the Dry Tortugas and about 5 miles south of Pinar del Río, Cuba, packing maximum sustained winds of 125 mph.
+The U.S. National Hurricane Center said “significant wind and storm surge impacts” were occurring Tuesday morning in western Cuba.
+Ian’s sustained top winds were 125 mph and as much as 14 feet of storm surge was predicted along Cuba’s coast.

 The NHC issued a hurricane warning for Tampa Bay Monday night.
 This means hurricane conditions — sustained winds of 74 mph or higher — are expected in the area sometime in the next 48 hours.